WICG/view-transitions/scoped-transitions.md

 ## How to use

-You can play with scoped view transitions in Google Chrome today.
+You can play with Scoped View Transitions in Google Chrome today.

 * Use Chrome 139 or newer (currently in dev and beta [channels](https://support.google.com/chrome/a/answer/9027636?hl=en)).